 Further up Thomson Gorge Road there's a signposted walk down to the mine entrances and the battery that was part of the Come in Time claim.
 This has recently been restored and is a virtually complete example of this kind of heavy gold mining equipment.

 It’s just a short walk to the battery, though there are other interesting artefacts in the area, making it a good place for both exploring and picnicking.

-You can get to Bendigo via Thomson Gorge Road, up and over the Dunstan Range from the Manuherikia Valley at Matakanui.
+You can get to the Rise and Shine Battery via Thomson Gorge Road, up and over the Dunstan Range from the Manuherikia Valley at Matakanui.